tfcp68/yantrix/docs/syntax/120_values_and_constants.md

 ## Default values

-Default values are assigned to vars when the requested property is present in a `Data Object` but equals to `Null` ( empty pointer).
+Default values are assigned to vars when the requested property is present in a `Data Object` but equals to `Null` ( an empty pointer).
 To assign a default value the `KEY_ITEM` is followed by `=` and a [`Constant`](constants.html) or [`Expression`](expressions.html).
 For instance:

 ```